StephenGregory/TaskerJavaScriptHelpers/README.md

 - `date` - the date that the issue with be available.

 Do with that information what you will!
 For example, [you can use AutoNotification](http://imgur.com/a/ZPTwv#0) to notify you when there's a new issue coming out.

+### Distribution

+Run the following commands to obtain the distribution versions of the helpers:
+    npm install
+    gulp